Chapter 1: Symbols

-That evening, Callie’s skin felt extra dry from the chlorine in the swimming pool, and when she went to change into her pajamas for the night, she found that her legs had broken out in a pink rash.
-Horrified, Callie reached for the lotion and applied a generous portion.
-Within the hour the rash had subsided.
+That evening Callie’s skin felt extra dry from the chlorine in the swimming pool, and when she went to change into her pajamas for the night, she found that her legs had broken out in a pink rash.
+Horrified, she reached for her lotion and applied a generous amount.
+Within an hour the rash had subsided.
 Seeking comfort, Callie made herself a large bowl of popcorn and sat down to watch a movie.

 Callie’s mother came home at a quarter past eight, and seeing her daughter in her nightshirt with her hair pulled up into a messy bun, she immediately asked what was wrong.

 “Nothing,” said Callie defensively.
-“I just sort of had a hard day at school, that’s all.
-It's not a big deal, and I don’t really want to talk about it, alright?”
+“I just had a hard day at school, that’s all.
+It’s not a big deal.
+I don’t really want to talk about it, alright?”

 “Okay-okay,” said her mother, pretending to back off right away.
+She watched the movie for a minute, and then returned her focus to Callie.
 “Are you stressed about the swimming competition next week?” she guessed.
-Because if you are, there is no need to worry, we both know you will do well.”
+Because if you are, there’s no need to worry; we both know you’ll do well.”

 “That’s not it, mom.”